AdamC19/High_Alt_Balloon_Payload/README.md

     * GPS Location
     * Barometric pressure (second determination of altitude)
     * Temperature.
-* Telemeter the data via the Amatuer Radio 1.25m band.
+* Telemeter the data via the Amatuer Radio 2m band (144.39MHz).
 * Log the data to non-volatile storage.
 * Powered from NiMH batteries.